General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018

 Our commitment to Data Protection

-Keeping your personal information safe and secure remains our top priority and we are working to update our policies and procedures to ensure that we meet the new legislation.
+Keeping your personal information safe and secure remains our top priority and we are working to update our policies and procedures to ensure that we comply with Data Protection legislation.

-To promote transparency in the way we process personal data, we will develop privacy notices for each area of the Police and Crime Commissioner’s work to offer more detail on what we collect, how we use it and your rights.
+To promote transparency in the way we process personal data, we are developing privacy notices for each area of the Police and Crime Commissioner’s work to offer more detail on what personal data we collect, how we use it and your rights.

-We will publish our policies and procedures on this page as they become available.
+We are publishing our policies and procedures on this page as they become available.